 The worms have now headed back towards the top again and seem to be trying to nest in the matting.
 They look healthy though so I’m not too worried, and I’ll wait a week or two and see if the waste becomes more aerobic.

 I was very excited when my new wormery was delivered.
 We decided we would keep it in our greenhouse and took all the bits out there.
-The instructions were fairly easy to follow, although some of the steps, particularly attaching the bolt, could have perhaps been better labeled.
+The instructions were fairly easy to follow, although some of the steps, particularly attaching the bolt, could have perhaps been better labelled.

 The kit included some coir matting which required soaking for 15 minutes.
 Unfortunately I didn’t spot this until later so the coir soaked for too long and I had to sieve it.
 Again, the instructions could’ve been a little clearer.